MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 What is a Micro Wedding?

-A micro wedding is a small-scale wedding with around 20-50 guests.
+A micro wedding is a small-scale wedding with around 20 to 50 guests.
 It retains the traditional elements of a wedding—ceremony, reception, dinner—but in a more intimate and budget-friendly way.

 When to Choose a Micro Wedding: